Protestant Church of Switzerland

 The Protestant Church in Switzerland (PCS), formerly named Federation of Swiss Protestant Churches until 31 December 2019, is a federation of 25 member churches – 24 cantonal churches and the Evangelical-Methodist Church of Switzerland.
-The PCS is not a church in a theological understanding, because every member is independent with their own theological and formal organisation.
+The PCS is not a church in a theological understanding, because every member is independent with its own theological and formal organisation.
 It serves as a legal umbrella before the federal government and represents the church in international relations.

 Except for the Evangelical-Methodist Church, which covers all of Switzerland, the member churches are restricted to a certain territory.

 The president of the PCS is Rita Famos.

 History

 The Reformation spread primarily into the cities of Switzerland, which was then composed of loosely connected cantons.
-Breakthroughs began in the 1520s in Zurich under Zwingli, in Bern in 1528 under Berchtold Haller, and in Basel in 1529 under Johannes Oecolampadius.
+Breakthroughs began in the 1520s in Zurich under Huldrych Zwingli, in Bern in 1528 under Berchtold Haller, and in Basel in 1529 under Johannes Oecolampadius.
 After the death of Zwingli in 1531, the Reformation continued.
 The French-speaking cities Neuchâtel, Geneva and Lausanne changed to the Reformation ten years later under William Farel and John Calvin coming from France.
 The Zwingli and Calvin branches had each their theological distinctions, but in 1549 under the lead of Bullinger and Calvin they came to a common agreement in the Consensus Tigurinus (Zürich Consent), and 1566 in the Second Helvetic Confession.
 The German Reformed ideological center was Zurich, while the French-speaking Reformed movement bastion was Geneva.

 A feature of the Swiss Reformed churches in the Zwinglian tradition is their historically very close links to the cantons, which is only loosening gradually in the present..
 In cities where the Reformed faith became leading theology, several confessions were written, some of them: